 Most of Panama’s best beaches are a plane ride away from Panama City, but the Pearl islands are accessible as a day trip via speedboat.
 Here you’ll find beautiful remote beaches, whales, and plenty of nature.

 How to spend a lazy Sunday

-Stroll along the bay on Panama City’s Malecón, where locals come to bike, run, or walk on Sunday afternoons.
+Stroll along the bay on Panama City’s Malecón, or La Cinta Costanera.
+One lane is closed on Sunday afternoons for locals to come to bike, run, or walk.
 The government has invested heavily to beautify this area, and it shows.

 Where to Stay and What to Eat

-Panama City has a glut of characterless business hotels; the American Trade Hotel is a break from the norm, a boutique property located in the colonial town near the charming Plaza Tomás Herrera and right next door to the best jazz bar in the city (I’ve heard Wynton Marsalis play there).
-When our clients book the most basic Cuarto Chico room, we can usually get them an upgrade to the Cuarto room, or even higher.
+Panama City has a glut of characterless business hotels; the American Trade Hotel is a break from the norm, a boutique property located in the colonial town near the charming Plaza Tomás Herrera and right next door to the best jazz bar in the city (Wynton Marsalis has played there).

 Meals worth the splurge